-Common Wasps in Maryland
+How to Identify Common Wasps Found in Maryland

 Paper Wasps

 Paper wasps are slender stinging insects with long, thin legs and pinched waists.
 They can be best identified by the way their legs dangle underneath them when flying.
-They live in umbrella-shaped nests and typically retreat to their nests at night.

 Bald-Faced Hornets

 Bald-faced hornets are some of the more aggressive hornets and are known to sting more than once.
-Bald-faced hornets are black in color and have an off-white pattern on their faces, thorax, and end of their abdomen.
+Bald-faced hornets are black in color and have an off-white pattern on their faces, thorax, and the end of their abdomen.

 European Hornets

-European hornets are the largest wasps native to Europe, but don’t be intimidated by their size.
 European hornets are not known to be aggressive toward humans unless provoked and are typically more active at night when they are hunting.

 Yellow Jackets